fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 >
 > Allahu Alim.
 Only God knows the ultimate truth.
 Quran is the only Word of God that reached our time uncorrupted.
 Quran has many stories confirming some parts about the Biblical prophets.
 Thus, the core structure of this guide is based on narrations of the Quran.
 Tafsir and verses are copied from various open sources.
 >
-> Other sources of this guide include: authentic hadiths, a few non-authentic hadith, the Bible (Old Testament), some opinions of great islamic scholars of the past, a book by Karen Armstrong "Islam: A Short History".
-Some minor parts are derived from youtube lectures of sheikhs of our time (mostly Yasir Qadhi and Omar Suleiman) without providing the original source.
+> Other sources of this guide include: authentic hadiths, a few non-authentic hadith, the Bible (Old Testament), some opinions of great islamic scholars of the past, a book by Karen Armstrong "Islam: A Short History", a book "Muhammad, His Biography Based on Earliest Sources".
+Some parts are derived from youtube lectures of sheikhs of our time (mostly Yasir Qadhi and Omar Suleiman) without providing the original source.
 I am personally not an Islamic scholar, so I tried to stick to aforementioned sources.
 >
 > [Fair Use Law](https://www.findlaw.com/smallbusiness/intellectual-property/fair-use-law.html)
 >